gao-hongnan/omniverse/omniverse/linear_algebra/01_preliminaries/01-fields.md

 precise definition and consistent application of operations within the space.
 This is where the role of a field becomes crucial.

-This is where the concept of a field becomes critical.
 A field provides a structured set of scalars with which vectors can be scaled and combined.
 The operations of vector addition and scalar multiplication, fundamental to any vector space, rely on the properties of a field—such as closure, associativity, and distributivity—to ensure their consistency and reliability.
 These properties guarantee that any combination or transformation of vectors results in another vector within the same space, a necessity for maintaining the integrity of operations in machine learning and deep learning algorithms.
 We can say with certainty that the concept of vector spaces and its properites underlie the foundation of all machine learning and deep learning algorithms {cite}`deisenroth2020mathematics`.

 ## Summary